What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 How BladePipe Delivers Data Transformation

 BladePipe is purpose-built for real-time data movement with integrated transformation.
-Here's what the architecture looks like:
+The main capabilities are:

 Key Capabilities :